 Bank Fixed Deposit Interest Rates – Special Features

-- Fixed deposits generally offer higher interest rates than a regular savings account.
+- Fixed deposits usually offer higher interest rates and one can get best fd rates in the bank than a regular savings account.

 - A fixed deposit account can be any Indian resident including minors and HUFs